Sign In

 Haebom

-In which areas will technology advance rapidly?
+In which fields will technology advance the fastest?

-Which occupations will be most affected?
+Which jobs will be most impacted?

-Which industries will win the most?
+Which industries will stand to gain the most?

 How do workers feel about this technology?